jftuga/tcpscan/README.md

 # tcpscan
-A fast, simple, multi-threaded IPv4 TCP port scanner
+A fast, simple, multi-threaded cross-platform IPv4 TCP port scanner

 This will run under Windows, Linux and MaxOS.